Sylvania Southview High School: Mock Trial

 Sylvania Southview has a Mock Trial program.
 Their coach, Dennis Lyle, has been coaching for 29 years and has led the school through 8 state championships.

 Sylvania Southview has also competed in a world championship at the Empire International Mock Trial Invitational in New York City on October 21, 2013.
 The team finished as #1 internationally after starting the competition at 35th out of 40 teams.
 In addition to being state/world champions in the 2013–2014 season, Southview finished 3rd at nationals, out of 46 teams across the country.
 The Southview Mock Trial Team placed 8th at a global level.
 They have also competed at Empire Mock Trial, where they finished 7th.

 Band and Orchestra

 Orchestra members participate in the Ohio Music Education Association Solo and Ensemble and the Northwest Ohio Regional Orchestra and the Ohio All-State Orchestra.
 Band members participate in Ohio Music Education Association Solo & Ensemble and their large group contests.
 Band students have the Marching Band, Concert Band, Symphonic, and/or Jazz band to participate in.

 Athletics

 The athletics program at Southview is known as the Cougars.
-The Cougars are designated as a Division II (B) school and compete in all sports in the Northern Lakes League, with the exception of the boys' ice hockey team, who compete in the Northwest Hockey Conference.
+The Cougars are designated as a Division I school and compete in all sports in the Northern Lakes League, with the exception of the boys' ice hockey team, who compete in the Northwest Hockey Conference.